Babaing Hampaslupa

 Babaing Hampaslupa (lit.
 'Vagabond Woman') is a 1988 Filipino romantic drama film directed by Mel Chionglo, written by Ricardo Lee, and starring Maricel Soriano as the titular vagabond Remy.
-It also stars Gina Alajar, Janice de Belen, Richard Gomez, Edu Manzano, Rowell Santiago, Liza Lorena, Leni Santos, and Carmina Villaroel.
+It also stars Gina Alajar, Janice de Belen, Richard Gomez, Edu Manzano, Rowell Santiago, Liza Lorena, Leni Santos, and Carmina Villarroel.
 Produced by Regal Films, the film was released on November 16, 1988.
 Critic Lav Diaz gave the film a positive review, especially praising the first third for its intense melodrama and realism.